Infection: By anatomic location

 In addition, locations of inflammation where infection is the most common cause include pneumonia, meningitis and salpingitis.

 Prevention

 Washing one's hands, a form of hygiene, is an effective way to prevent the spread of infectious disease.

 Techniques like hand washing, wearing gowns, and wearing face masks can help prevent infections from being passed from one person to another.
 Aseptic technique was introduced in medicine and surgery in the late 19th century and greatly reduced the incidence of infections caused by surgery.
 Frequent hand washing remains the most important defense against the spread of unwanted organisms.
 There are other forms of prevention such as avoiding the use of illicit drugs, using a condom, wearing gloves, and having a healthy lifestyle with a balanced diet and regular exercise.
-Cooking foods well and avoiding foods that have been left outside for a long time is also important.

 Antimicrobial substances used to prevent transmission of infections include: